nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 ### DocumentTaskProvider getTasks Should Rely on an Elastic to Avoid Mongo Timeouts

-The page providers below have been set to use Elasticsearch by default, make sure you add them to the `elasticsearch.override.pageproviders` nuxeo.conf property if you've overridden it.
+The page providers below are set to use Elasticsearch by default.
+Ensure that you add them to the `elasticsearch.override.pageproviders` nuxeo.conf property if you've overridden it.
 ```
 GET_TASKS_FOR_ACTORS,GET_TASKS_FOR_ACTORS_OR_DELEGATED_ACTORS,GET_TASKS_FOR_PROCESS,GET_TASKS_FOR_PROCESS_AND_ACTORS,GET_TASKS_FOR_PROCESS_AND_NODE,GET_TASKS_FOR_TARGET_DOCUMENT,GET_TASKS_FOR_TARGET_DOCUMENTS,GET_TASKS_FOR_TARGET_DOCUMENTS_AND_ACTORS,GET_TASKS_FOR_TARGET_DOCUMENTS_AND_ACTORS_OR_DELEGATED_ACTORS
 ```